 This definition requires that an IEP conformance target be assigned a conformance target identifier that distinguishes it from all other IEP conformance targets.
-Construct a conformance target identifier using a fragment identifier (similar to an MPD artifact URI) per this rule:
+Construct a conformance target identifier using a fragment identifier (similar to an IEPD artifact URI) per this rule:

 Rule 5-38.
 Conformance Target Identifier

-[Rule 5-38] (MPD-catalog) (Interpretation)
+[Rule 5-38] (IEPD-catalog) (Interpretation)

-A conformance target identifier for an IEP conformance target declared in an MPD is formed by concatenating in sequence:
+A conformance target identifier for an IEP conformance target declared in an IEPD is formed by concatenating in sequence:

 the IEPD URI, and